- Information and Policies

 The sung prayer of the assembly is considered the highest form of liturgical music, and is the goal of our music ministry.
 Hymns and responses offer praise and thanksgiving on this joyous occasion and ask God’s continued blessing upon the couple and all of us.
 It is appropriate for everyone to sing certain parts of the Mass such as the Alleluia, the Holy, the Mystery of Faith and the Amen.

-Many topics are covered during our Marriage Preparation Sessions, one of which is music.
+Many topics are covered during our Marriage Preparation Workshops, one of which is music.
 For those who live out of town and are unable to attend one of these sessions, the Director of Music will discuss music individually with you, either via phone or email.
 This discussion should happen after you have consulted with the Director of Liturgy.
 However, questions about music sometimes arise earlier.
 Should any occur, please feel free to contact the Director of Music.

 Care is taken that vocalists and instrumentalists are integrated into the ceremony as a means to support to the sung prayer of the assembly and the dignity of the sacrament being celebrated.